 A saddled line can happen either as a failure in the design or an issue that shows up over time.
 When the delivery line is installed, the trench is backfilled.
 Over time, usually decades, the pressure from above can slowly settle and create the drooped line, eventually to the point where water rests in the low spot – much like how it settles into and fills the p-traps in your home’s plumbing system.
 As this continues, the low area grows in size and volume, as does the ice in winter.

-Frozen septic systems and fields are often a structural phenomenon.
+Frozen septic tanks, septic systems, and fields are often a structural phenomenon.
 Here are a few tips to prevent your septic system from freezing:

-The best way to keep your system from freezing is to use it regularly, having the right amount of water running through your system will make sure that nothing sits for too long.
+- Use your septic system regularly – The best way to keep your septic system from freezing is to use it regularly.
+Having the right amount of water running through your system will make sure that nothing sits for too long.

-Don’t shovel the snow off your septic system and drain field, the snow acts as an insulator, keeping everything warmer underneath.
+- Use the snow for insulation – It might sound counterintuitive, but don’t shovel the snow off your septic system and drain field.
+The snow acts as an insulator, keeping everything warmer underneath.
 It is wise to avoid walking or running machines over the septic system as well – snow can only act as insulation if it isn’t compacted.
 If you need additional insulation, you can use a straw, mulch, or grass clippings.

 What to Do If Your Septic System Freezes